ADN-DevTech/3dsMax-OSL-Shaders/README.md

 # 3dsMax-OSL-Shaders

 This will be the repo to hold shared OSL shaders for 3ds Max.
 Note that 3ds Max neptune (currently in beta only) is the only version to support this standard.

+All shaders in this repository are under the MIT License - see [LICENCE.TXT](LICENCE.TXT)

 ## Layout of the repository